oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 point precision loss is surprisingly easy.
 For a number n; Any number below 2^n^ will have at least 2^n-mantissa_length^ precision.
 Which means for any resolution, we will lose precision at 2^mantissa_length^ *units of that resolution* regardless of base resolution.

-For a quick proof of this.
-Lets consider a long double base resolution of 1 second.
-We lose nanosecond level precision when 2^n-63^ is 2^-30^
+For a quick proof of this, lets consider a long double base resolution of 1 second.
+We lose nanosecond level precision when 2^n-63^ is 10^-9^.
-(around 10^-9^).
-Which means we lose precision at ~2^33^ seconds.
+Which means we lose precision at around ~2^33^ seconds.

 ```
 $ date -d "@$((2**33))"